How to Install and Configure VNC on CentOS 8

 This article covers the steps to install and configure a VNC server on CentOS 8.
 We’ll also show you how to securely connect to the VNC server through an SSH tunnel.

-To follow along with this guide, you need to be logged in as a user with sudo privileges on your remote CentOS machine.
+To follow this guide, you need to be logged in as a user with sudo privileges on your remote CentOS machine.

 Installing Desktop Environment